 \subsection{A characterization of $d$-orthogonality}

+Next we give a generalization of the characterization of the orthogonality pointed out by Al-Salam \cite{Al-Salam}.
+A motivation of this section comes from the number theory, mainly, when people wanted to expand three term recurrence relation in terms of three consecutive polynomials of fixed degree.
+We saw huge paper trying to prove a property that the polynomial coefficients are as the same type as the sequence is true for many polynomial families of classical sequence of numbers.
+In this section, we shall show that the above property is true for any sequence of $d$-orthogonal polynomials.

-Next we give a generalization of the characterization of orthogonality pointed out by Al-Salam \cite{Al-Salam}.
-From the general theory, for any linear recurrence relations of d+1 terms, there are d linearly independent solutions, i.e., the Wronskian of these d solutions is different from zero.
-It follows then, that every solutions is a linear combination of d linear independent solutions.
+From the general theory, for any linear recurrence relations of $d+1$ terms, there are $d$ linearly independent solutions, i.e. the Wronskian of these $d$ solutions is different from zero.
+It follows then, that every solution is a linear combination of $d$ linearly independent solution.